samoyed-health-foundation/website/site/content/databases/using-the-database.md

 research facility with no personal or identifying information other than the ***\"identification code\"*** which you have assigned to it.

-Your Samoyed\'s records will be stored on a secure server.
+Your Samoyed's records will be stored on a secure server.
 The information is routinely backed up.

 Cookies - A cookie is a small data file that is placed on your